How to Create an Effective Cybersecurity Business Continuity Plan

 Anatomy of a Business Continuity Plan

 If your organization doesn’t have a business continuity plan, start by assessing your business processes, determining which areas are vulnerable, and the potential losses if those processes go down.
-Developing a plan involves six general steps, including:
+Developing a plan involves six general steps:

 Best Practices for a Secure & Effective Business Continuity Plan

 An adequately constructed BCP is necessary to efficiently protect and provide a business the capability to recover quickly from unexpected disasters.
-The following best practices should be kept in mind when designing and implementing an effective business continuity plan:
+The following best practices for email security should be kept in mind when designing and implementing an effective business continuity plan:

-A business impact analysis (BIA) is a systematic process to determine and evaluate the potential effects of an interruption to critical business operations due to a disaster, accident, or emergency.
-A BIA is an essential component of an organization's business continuity plan that includes a testing element to reveal threats and vulnerabilities and develop strategies to minimize risk.
+Business Impact Analysis (BIA) is a systematic process to determine and evaluate the potential effects of an interruption to critical business operations due to a disaster, accident, or emergency.
+A BIA is an essential component of an organization's business continuity plan that includes a testing element to reveal business email threats and vulnerabilities and develop strategies to minimize risk.

 During the business impact analysis process, the elements of the risk management process must also be considered.
 Teams should factor cyber threats and risks into their impact categories, including reputation, revenue loss, customer service and experiences, legal or regulatory standards, and increases in operational costs due to an attack.
 By determining the potential scope of impact, organizations can make an informed decision to maintain business continuity in the event of an attack.